KenCraig8/ClientcardFB3/README.md

 View our planning page here: https://trello.com/clientcardfb3

 Getting started with the project
-Contact me if you would like to contibute
+Contact me if you would like to contribute

 Download these files:
 ClientCard install: http://1drv.ms/1p9tSYe FB3Installion-2014-04-27.zip